Skip to content

 Kata Beach Panorama from the viewpoint located in the back of the Big Buddha of Phuket

-The site has become a tourist attraction but is imposing and worth a photo of.
-If you prefer more modest but beautiful temples, the sitting Buddha of Wat Kao Rang or the reclining Buddha of Wat Sri Sunthorn is more humble.
+The site has become a tourist attraction and can be busy on some days of the high season, but it is imposing and worth a photo.
+When it gets too busy, we sometimes enjoy other modest but beautiful temples with Buddha statues, like the golden sitting Buddha of Wat Kao Rang or the reclining Buddha of Wat Sri Sunthorn, which is more humble.

 The Temple

-On the way down, you will walk through a temple where monks sit all day to give blessings and hold occasional ceremonies, mostly for local visitors.
-Here too, people donate money to the temple and buy amulets.
+On the way down, we walked through a temple where monks sit all day to give blessings and hold occasional ceremonies, mostly for locals.
+Here too, we often donate money to the temple and buy amulets.
 This place also serves as a museum narrating the history of the Big Buddha construction.
 You can purchase snacks and drinks all along the way, but no alcohol is allowed.

 Is there a dress code at Phuket Big Buddha?